July 3rd 1863

 Meade however had other ideas and decided that his troops had done more than enough at Gettysburg and did not launch an attack.
 With that the battle ended, four months after the battle Abraham Lincoln gave one of his most famous speeches, the Gettysburg Address.

 The fact that Meade did not finish the job at Gettysburg and attack Lee just shows how timid and unimpressive he was as a general.
 On the night of the 4th Lee and his army left Gettysburg forever.
-The Confederates suffered 23,000 casualties and the Union suffered 28,000 casualties.
+The Union suffered 23,000 casualties and the Confederates suffered 28,000 casualties.